-Director of Organizing
+Director of Development

 Marguerite was born in San Francisco and raised in New York with a short stint in Mississippi.
 Marguerite graduated from Adelphi University with a Bachelor of Arts in Anthropology and has used her writing skills as a freelance writer in various capacities for artists, educators, and other professionals over the past ten years.
 She's proud to count women of color as her primary clientele including doctoral students and graduates and an Academy award winning filmmaker.
 Marguerite comes to Faith in New York after working on grants for artists and as a grant writer for the Learning Disabilities Association of NYC (LDA-NYC).
 As a fundraising consultant with Faith in New York, Marguerite writes grants and assists with development in support of FINY's larger goal of engaging faith communities in transformative change for our neighborhoods.

 Marilyn Joseph, a Harlem District Leader for the 70th Assembly District from 1997-2007.
 Marilyn Joseph is civically engaged in her hometown Harlem, New York.
 In 2001, she was appointed Program Director of The Baby College (TBC), a premier program of the Harlem Children’s Zone (HCZ).
 Under her leadership, the organization graduated over 6,000 families.
 In 2010, Marilyn accepted an additional role as the founding Program Director of The Baby College Guardian Responding and Developing Strategies (TBCGRADS) program and in 2012, she was promoted to the role of Senior Manager of Early Childhood and Community Programming.
 She later accepted leadership of the Parenting and Community Engagement Department.
 She recently retired from the role in 2018, after 27 years of service.
 Her work for HCZ has been highlighted on Oprah, NPR and an array of other mediums.